kristapratico/azure-sdk-for-python/doc/dev/static_type_checking.md

 2) Add type hints anywhere in the source code where unit tests are worth writing.
 Consider typing/mypy as "free" tests for your library so focusing typing on high density/important areas of the code helps in detecting bugs.

-> Note: It's important to call out that if a function is not annotated, mypy will not type check any code
-> contained in the function.
-You can pass argument `--check-untyped-defs` to mypy to check such functions.

 ## Types usable in annotations